1 Principles topenlarge

 - Patellar reconstruction for central articular impaction injuries

-- Repair of sleeve fractures of the patella (click here for a detailed description of this technique)
+- Repair of sleeve fractures of the patella (a detailed description of this technique is available in the dedicated section)

 If patellar salvage fails, patellofemoral osteoarthritis may well occur.
 Late salvage after patellar fractures may ultimately require a specialist knee arthroplasty, such as some form of semi-constrained knee prosthesis.